Mohamed-Elwakdy/Elwakdy-TripData/README.md

 <br>

-### In this code, the distinct values of some fields suchas pickup_datetime, dropoff_datetime, medallion, hack_license,vendor_id, rate_code,store_and_fwd_flag, passenger_count, trip_time_in_secs and trip_distance are getting on.
+###  Here, I got the distinct values of some fields such as pickup_datetime, dropoff_datetime, medallion, hack_license,vendor_id, rate_code,store_and_fwd_flag, passenger_count, trip_time_in_secs and trip_distance.

-### I used a dictionary to get the total number of values for most fields in the dataset.
-The most valiable distinct  values of the fields: passenger_account,
+### I used many dictionaries to get the total number of values for most fields in the dataset.
+The most valiable distinct  values of the fields are passenger_account,
-rate_code, store_and_fwd_flag and rate_code .
+rate_code, store_and_fwd_flag and rate_code

 |   Field Name   | Distinct Values |